ishanimalika/Taskly/README.md

 # Taskly
 Taskly, A to do list App.
-Add day today tasks, mark when complete and delete the tasks.
+   Add day today tasks
+   Mark when complete
+   Delete the tasks.